HL7/davinci-crd/input/pagecontent/hooks.md

 CRD clients and services **MAY**, by mutual agreement, make use of the new CDS Hooks system action functionality to cause annotations to automatically be stored on the relevant request, appointment, etc.  These implementations will be responsible for ensuring that the only changes made to the CRD client record are to add the annotations contemplated here.
 It is likely that the conformance expectation on the use of system actions will be tighter in future releases.

-NOTE:  If a payer issues an preemptive determination, there is no guarantee that the order that triggered the determination will ever get performed (or possibly even issued).
+NOTE:  If a payer issues an unsolicited determination, there is no guarantee that the order that triggered the determination will ever get performed (or possibly even issued).
 As a result, the creation of such an determination **SHALL NOT** result in any limitation on provision of subsequent services (e.g. through reservation of funds).
 There should also be no expectation that a provider will 'cancel' the determiniation if the order is cancelled (because the determination was never actually 'requested').

 ```
 {